Slashdot Asks: Have You Switched To Firefox 57? - Slashdot

 Yes, then I found out they broke the QuickJava extension, which is the only reason I use FF.
 So now I'm going back.

-Better managed alternatives (Score:3)
+Better managed alternatives (Score:5, Informative)

 Waterfox portable [waterfoxproject.org].